 A workshop for institutions: FAIR Research Data Management: Basics for Chemists

 Good Research Data Management (RDM) is essential to ensure that your research data is FAIR (Findable Accessible Interoperable Reusable).
-In this two-day course we will take you through the basics of RDM while applying these to a chemistry context.
+In this course we will take you through the basics of RDM while applying these to a chemistry context.

 We will hold the workshops at individual institutions on request.
 We consider it important not only to present chemistry-specific content and solutions, as we also take local conditions into account.
 For this purpose we work together with local research data management officers to address local specifics, requirements, offers and services in particular.